 When the water warms later in the season, the fish often lay right on the bottom.
 Try fishing as close to the bottom as possible – but if you do this, be prepared to lose some gear.

-Mansker has a suggestion to get down to the fish without it costing a small fortune.
-In 2009, he started adding 60 feet of 30-pound braided line to a strong snap swivel on his main line.
+Mansker has a suggestion to get down to the fish without it costing a small fortune: He started adding 60 feet of 30-pound braided line to a strong snap swivel on his main line.
 Then he ties his dodger or gang troll to the braided line.

 “That way, when I get a bit from a Ponderosa or Lodgepole snapper (stump), I just lose my lure and save the expensive attractor,” Mansker said.
 “I get fishing again a lot quicker, too.”

-The only downside is that fishing with braided line gives up because lighter monofilament has a lot more stretch.
+The only downside is that fishing with braided line gives up some hook-sets because lighter monofilament has a lot more stretch.